segmentio/substrata-kotlin/README.md

 * JSFunction
 * JSException

-### Kotlin JsonElements
+### Kotlin JsonElement

-The library has implemented a converter for Kotlin's JsonElements.
+The library has implemented a converter for Kotlin's JsonElement.
 You can add JsonElement directly to a `JSObject` or `JSArray` as following:

 ```kotlin
 scope.sync {